Fatal police shooting: Officers kill Tauranga double murder suspect

 "I'm worried a stray bullet will kill someone in the crossfire."

-Powell said h would convene a community meetin Western Bay of Plenty mayor Garry Webber and two police commanders in the coming weeks to discuss the recent gang issues.
-A date hass yet to be confirmed.
+Powell said h would convene a community meeting with Western Bay of Plenty mayor Garry Webber and two police commanders in the coming weeks to discuss the recent gang issues.
+A date has yet to be confirmed.

 Earlier this week, Police Minister Stuart Nash warned residents that they should expect to see more armed police in the street following the double shooting.